DPDK/dpdk/doc/guides/nics/mlx5.rst

   allows to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 Enabled by default.

+- ``txq_inline`` parameter [int]

+  Amount of data to be inlined during TX operations.
+Improves latency.
+  Can improve PPS performance when PCI back pressure is detected and may be useful for scenarios involving heavy traffic on many queues.

+  It is not enabled by default (set to 0) since the additional software logic necessary to handle this mode can lower performance when back pressure is not expected.

+- ``txqs_min_inline`` parameter [int]

+  Enable inline send only when the number of TX queues is greater or equal to this value.

+  This option should be used in combination with ``txq_inline`` above.

 Prerequisites
 -------------